Innovation 2.0: From Innovation to Invention

 - OpenLab: As a development and collaborative platform for ecosystem partners, OpenLab isn’t just a lab; it’s also a platform for cultivating solutions and verifying partners.
 OpenLab has a strong role in boosting product competitiveness and adding business value for customers.
 It’s also characterized by its global operations, proximity to industry customers, and commitment to building local ecosystems.

 Whether it’s 5G, AI, cloud and big data or digital solutions for various industry verticals, we’re willing to cooperate for joint innovation.

 Innovation, though, isn’t just the pursuit of technology.
 It also delivers intrinsic value to society and industry.
 But while technology promotes progress, challenges remain.
 At present, 50% of the world’s population remains unconnected to the Internet.
 And even in Europe, 43% of the population still lacks basic digital skills.

-Huawei has been working to narrow the gap and promote digital inclusion, which is encapsulated in our action plan TECH4ALL, which focuses on three priorities, technology, application and skills, in four domains: health, education, development, and environment.
+Huawei has been working to narrow the gap and promote digital inclusion, and this is encapsulated in our action plan TECH4ALL, which focuses on three priorities, technology, application and skills, in four domains: health, education, development, and environment.
 In the next five years, our goal is to have helped 500 million more people to benefit from digital technology.